fbxyz/respysive-slide/README.md

     sld_content_images.add_col(lst.render(), "col-sm-7")
 ```
 ###  Centered subtitle
-And a last slide with a unique centered subtitle :
+A simple slide with a unique centered subtitle :
 ```python
 # Create a last slide with an unique subtitle
 sld_subtitle = Container()